Register House Departments Roll of Honour 1914-1918

-Born 7 June 1897, Leith.
+Born 7 June 1897, Leith, son of Walter Urquhart, journeyman flour miller, and his wife Eliza Jane Bonar.
 Urquhart left school aged fourteen and on 24 July 1911 joined GROS as a messenger boy on the staff of the 1911 Census.
 In October 1913 he left to become a packer at Jenners, Edinburgh's well-known department store.
 A pre-war Territorial in 1/5th Battalion, Royal Scots, he went with his battalion to the Dardanelles.
 He was killed on 28 June 1915 aged 18, unmarried.
 Like many British casualties at Gallipoli, he has no known grave.
 His former colleagues pasted his photograph into a staff record.
-His parents Walter Urquhart and Eliza Jane Bonar emigrated to Canada.
+By the early 1920s his parents had emigrated to Canada.

 Killed in action 28 June 1915.